- Stewart Bldg. 2526

 Former Graduate Students

-Jacquelyn Jacobs - currently an Assistant Professor at Michigan state Univeristy
+Jacquelyn Jacobs - currently a tenure-track Assistant Professor at Michigan state Univeristy

 Lauren Dawson - currently a Postdoctoral Researcher with Dr. Stephanie Torrey at University of Guelph

 Hannah Flint - currently a Senior Research Scientist at Waltham Petcare UK

 Carly Moody - currently a tenure-track Assistant Professor at University of California Davis

 Anastasia Stellato - has accepted a tenure-track position as an Assistant Professor at Texas Tech University starting in Spring 2021

 - Lectures and labs in various DVM courses in relation to companion animal behaviour and welfare, behaviour and physiology, and behavioural genetics

 - Course Co-coordinator for Health Management II VETM*3410

 - Mentor for clinical skills review related to companion animal behaviour and welfare for the Phase 4 Small Animal Primary Care Rotation

 Professional Experience & Honours